Calgary_Stampede_Canada

 Understanding the challenges of adverse weather conditions, the 2013 Stampede faced a setback with severe flooding just weeks before its scheduled opening.
 Despite the significant damage caused, organizers remained committed to staging the event as planned to uphold the longstanding traditions and spirit of the Calgary Stampede.

-See also Celtic Colours International Festival Canada
+See also Edmonton Folk Music Festival Canada

 While some events and concerts were affected due to flood-related issues, the resilience and determination of the Stampede community shone through during this challenging time.